 Florida Wants To Import Medicine From Canada.
 But How Would That Work?

-In Florida, Gov. Ron DeSantis signed a bill last week that, if federal authorities give their go-ahead to — still a very big if — would allow his state to import prescription drugs from Canada.
+In Florida, Gov. Ron DeSantis signed a bill last week that, if federal authorities give it their go-ahead — still a very big if — would allow his state to import prescription drugs from Canada.
 That makes Florida the third state to pass such a law, joining Vermont and Colorado.
 More such legislative attempts are in the works.

 "There have been 27 different bills proposed across the country this year," says Trish Riley, the executive director of the National Academy for State Health Policy.
 "I think that it's an approach that makes sense to states.
 It's something they can do now to help their citizens."